Mohamed-Mostafa-Neymax/Asgatech-Task/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.3.

+# Comments

+ - This task uses Firebase as a Back-End Database
+ - You can create multiple orders each one has its own products, details, total price and more..
+ - It would be better if the task uses NgRx for state management but I'll explain it if there's a technical interview

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.